-For the year, the Group generated net cash inflow of RMB21,242,000 from its operating activities, as compared to net cash inflow of approximately RMB51,453,000 for the last year.
-The decrease in net cash inflow from operating activities was primarily due to the increase in inventories.
-Net cash inflow of approximately RMB12,430,000 was from investing activities for the year, mainly resulted from dividend income.
-Net cash inflow of approximately RMB32,389,000 was from financing activities, mainly resulted from net proceed of bank borrowings.
-Banks deposits and cash balances as at 31 December 2016 amounted to approximately RMB142,379,000, mainly denominated in Renminbi ("RMB"), US dollars and HK dollars.
+For the year, the Group generated net cash outflow of approximately RMB32,768,000 from its operating activities, as compared to net cash inflow of approximately RMB21,242,000 for the last year.
+The increase in net cash outflow from operating activities was primarily due to the increase in trade receivables and other receivables and the operating loss.
+Net cash outflow of approximately RMB42,735,000 was from investing activities for the year, mainly due to the increase in long term receivables.
+Net cash outflow of approximately RMB37,465,000 was from financing activities, mainly resulted from the settlement of bank borrowings.
+Banks deposits and cash balances as at 31 December 2017 amounted to approximately RMB31,317,000, mainly denominated in Renminbi ("RMB"), US dollars and HK dollars.